nlpsandbox/notebooks/README.md

     docker compose pull
     docker compose up

-If you want to build the image and start RStudio, for instance after having customized the `Dockerfile`:
+If you want to build the image and start RStudio, for instance after customizing `Dockerfile`:

     docker compose up --build